SamarthJain77/cryptonite_taskphase_samarth/Pondering_Paths.md

 # The Root

-## About the Challenge
-In this challenge, we are introduced to the concept of the filesystem structure in Linux, which starts at the root directory, `/`.
-The objective is to run a program named `pwn` located directly under the root directory (`/`).

 ## Process
 1. **Understanding the Root Directory**:
     - The filesystem starts at the root directory `/`, which contains various directories and files.